Sherif-Elfiky/cse15l-lab-reports/Lab-report-5.md

 !![wrong name](wrongfilename.png)
 Similar to the repository with the compiler error, this repository has a file saved with the wrong name, so we do not give it any credit.
 However, we do instruct the student to check their file is saved with the correct name.

+**A trace of the github repo with the compile error** our first statement in the SH file assigns JU the value of the junit path. (no std err or out) <br>
+Our second statement removes any previous student submission with the command rm -rf (no std err or out) <br>
+Then we git clone the argument passed in by the user and save that to our student submission variable. (no std err or out) <br>
+In our next statement we assign the variable file the value of the path to the student submission. (no std err or out) <br>
+Then we check if the file exists and if it does we print('file exists').
+Since the file exists we saw file exists in the standard output.